Ceneri Base Tunnel: Background

 The Ceneri Base Tunnel is the lowest of the routes through the Ceneri axis and connects Camorino in the Magadino Flat to Vezia near Lugano.
 It allows traffic to bypass the conventional high-level railway running through the historic Monte Ceneri Tunnel.
 It forms only one element of a wider effort, commonly referred to as the New Rail Link through the Alps (NRLA) programme, which is being developed by AlpTransit Gotthard AG (ATG), a wholly owned subsidiary of the Swiss Federal Railways (SBB).
-When it became operational in December 2020, the Ceneri Base Tunnel began working together with the longer Gotthard Base Tunnel to significantly shorten the journey times between the Northern Swiss city of Zurich and the Northern Italian city of Milan by providing a flatter route for freight and passenger trains than previous conventional lines.
+When it became operational in December 2020, the Ceneri Base Tunnel began working together with the longer Gotthard Base Tunnel to significantly shorten the journey times between the Northern Swiss city of Zürich and the Northern Italian city of Milan by providing a flatter route for freight and passenger trains than previous conventional lines.

 The Ceneri Base Tunnel carries a pair of parallel bores, each containing a single-track, set 40 m apart from one another and connected by cross passages at evenly spaced intervals of 325 m.
 Stretching between the towns of Camorino and Vezia, it possesses a total length of 39.78 km; the eastern bore has a length of 15.45 km and the west bore is 15.28 km long.
 An operations center controlling ventilation and logistical activities has been constructed at Sigirino.
-Operationally, the Ceneri Base Tunnel is anticipated to be used by in excess of 300 trains each day travelling in both directions.
-It shall be furnished with ETCS Level 2 signalling, allowing for trains to traverse it at speeds of up to 250 km/h.
+Operationally, the Ceneri Base Tunnel was anticipated to be used by in excess of 300 trains each day travelling in both directions.
+It has been furnished with ETCS Level 2 signalling, allowing for trains to traverse it at speeds of up to 250 km/h.